Writing for BJGP Open: research

 Statistics

 Results of statistical analyses should be reported using estimates and confidence intervals whenever possible, to provide indications of magnitude and precision rather than just P-values.
-The P-value result alone is generally only useful for assessing statistical significance, not clinical significance.
+The P value result alone is generally only useful for assessing statistical significance, not clinical significance.
 For serious outcomes, such as mortality, this is not so critical because as any reduction in mortality is beneficial but it is important for other outcomes where a judgment needs to be made about whether the clinical improvement is worth the cost of the intervention or treatment.
-Where P-values are presented so that readers can judge the strength of evidence for themselves, the exact figure should be quoted to two significant figures down to P = 0.01.
+Where P values are presented so that readers can judge the strength of evidence for themselves, the exact figure should be quoted to two significant figures down to P = 0.01.
 Any figure below this can be quoted to one significant figure down to P = 0.001, below which P<0.001 will suffice.
 Examples of presentations are therefore P = 0.087, P = 0.002 but not P = 0.0005.

 Discussion